keboola/connection-docs/management/organization/index.md

 {: .image-popup}
 ![Screenshot - Project Hierarchy](/management/organization/organizations-maintainers.png)

-Although project, organizations and maintainers form a hierarchy, their users do not.
+Although projects, organizations and maintainers form a hierarchy, their users do not.
 Each unit has a completely independent set of users.
-That means organization users are not automatically users of the projects within organizations and - vice-versa - project users are not automatically users of the organization.
+That means organization users are not automatically users of the projects within organizations and -- vice-versa -- project users are not automatically users of the organization.
-This distinction is important for example when [sharing buckets](/storage/buckets/sharing/#sharing-type).
+This distinction is important, for example when [sharing buckets](/storage/buckets/sharing/#sharing-type).

-Depending on your contract details and permissions, the organizations feature may or may not be available to you.
+Depending on your contract details and permissions, the `Organizations` feature may or may not be available to you.

 {: .image-popup}
 ![Screenshot - Organizations](/management/organization/organization-1.png)